Andersolind/simpleVacations/README.md

 Run ` npm run ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ##Next steps
-Load 15 at a time, add a global spinner for long http calls
+Load 15 at a time, add a global spinner for long http calls, no before todays date or min date